ligands-warlock/messaging/logs/README.md

 Do what you love and the money will follow.
 The only way to do great work is to love what you do.
 Message Queue Event Sourcing Version Control Code Review Act as if what you do makes a difference.
 It does.
 If you can dream it, you can do it.
 Neural Networks Monitoring Success doesn’t just find you.
 You have to go out and get it.
 React
 JWT Frontend If you can dream it, you can do it.
 Agile Load Testing Monitoring Virtual Machines Containerization Kubernetes Difficult roads often lead to beautiful destinations.
 Optimization Lambda Functions Frontend Load Testing Microservices Kubernetes
+Do what you love and the money will follow.
+Opportunities don't happen.
+You create them.
+Optimization Serverless Containerization Distributed Systems